nkester/About-Me-Site/content/home/experience.md

     description: |
       Responsibilities include:

-      * Future operations planning for a 600 person department that required coordinating with other deputy directors and their suborinates across the department's staff.
+      * Future operations planning for a 600 person department that required coordinating with other deputy directors and their subordinates across the department's staff.
       * Coordinating that resources were available when and where they were needed to support the department's operations.

   - title: Department Deputy Director of Protection (Combined Arms Battalion Engineer)
-    company: 2-12 Cavalry, 1st Calvalry Division
+    company: 2-12 Cavalry, 1st Cavalry Division
     location: Texas / Iraq
     date_start: '2008-04-01'
     date_end: '2009-04-01'